tintinweb/DSAregenK/README.md

 Recover the private key of signed DSA messages with weak coefficient 'k'.
 The coefficient is considered weak if 'k' is
-* not unique for all signed messages
+* not unique per message
-* not randomly selected for all signed messages
+* not randomly selected for signed messages
 * small enough to make brute_force feasable